ilzc/springmvc-mybatis-thymeleaf-sample/README.md

 Annotation configuration only, no xml files.

-Including both login and sign up function, databse structure is as follow.
+Including both login and sign up functions, database structure is as follow.

 Table:

 -tb_user

-FILED:
+Field:

 -userId, INT(11)